 Animal management is provided across the City in a number of situations including households, sports fields and facilities, urban parks, bushland reserves (containing over 190 kilometres of tracks and trails - most available for on-lead walking), roads and footpaths.

-These areas include playgrounds, historic parks and gardens, riparian reserves, foreshores, amenity areas, picnic areas and bushland spanning a range of environments from the foreshore of the River Derwent to the alpine summit of Mt Wellington.
+These areas include playgrounds, historic parks and gardens, riparian reserves (the area near a river or stream), foreshores, amenity, picnic and bushland areas spanning a range of environments from the foreshore of the River Derwent to the alpine summit of kunanyi / Mount Wellington.

 The Council is associated with a number of organisations involved in animal management including: